Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 For redirect payments payment amount is bound to `redirectUrl`.
 After redirect and before the actual finalization of the payment at the provider's page, the shopper is still able to change the cart's amount within the second tab.
-If shopper decides to change cart's amount within the second tab and finalize payment within the first tab, then according to payment amount validation an error will be shown and order creation must be declined.
+If the shopper decides to change the cart's amount within the second tab and finalize payment within the first tab, then according to payment amount [validation](#step-1-commercetools-checkout-validations) an error has to be shown and order creation must be declined.
 In such a case, it might be reasonable to [cancel or refund](#cancel-or-refund) the invalid payment.

 ## Test and go live

-Before you go live please follow [steps](https://docs.adyen.com/checkout/components-web/#testing-your-integration) described by Adyen.
+Before you go live please follow [steps](https://docs.adyen.com/online-payments/components-web#testing-your-integration) described by Adyen.

 Additionally, follow the official Adyen [integration checklist](https://docs.adyen.com/development-resources/integration-checklist).

 # Manual Capture

-By default, payments are captured immediately (or with [delay](https://docs.adyen.com/point-of-sale/capturing-payments/delayed-capture#set-up-delayed-capture)) after authorisation.
+By default, payments are captured immediately (or with [delay](https://docs.adyen.com/online-payments/capture#capture-delay)) after authorisation.
 For payment methods that support separate authorization and capture, you also have the option to capture the payment later, for example only after the goods have been shipped.
 This also allows you to cancel the payment/authorization.

 If you need to explicitly request a capture for each payment please follow our [manual capture documentation](./ManualCapture.md).